awsdocs/amazon-connect-admin-guide/doc_source/monitoring-amazon-connect.md

 **CloudWatch metrics**
 You can use Amazon CloudWatch to retrieve statistics about data points for your contact centers as an ordered set of time\-series data, known as *metrics*\.
 You can use these metrics to verify that your contact center is performing as expected\.
 For more information, see [CloudWatch Metrics for Your Amazon Connect Instance](monitoring-cloudwatch.md)\.

+**Logging Amazon Connect API calls with AWS CloudTrail**
+Amazon Connect is integrated with AWS CloudTrail, a service that provides a record of the Amazon Connect API calls that a user, role, or AWS service makes\.
+CloudTrail captures Amazon Connect API calls as events\.
+For more information, see [Logging Amazon Connect API Calls with AWS CloudTrail](logging-using-cloudtrail.md)\.